-Default prevention and repayment support activities are an important component of a comprehensive student success program.
+Default prevention, student loan rehabilitation, and repayment support activities are an important component of a comprehensive student success program.
 You and your students benefit from investing in these activities through:

 - Reduced Cohort Default Rate (CDR)

 - Supporting students who stop-out and giving them a second chance at re-enrollment